 If you like your cheese to taste nuttier, you might want to add the Swiss canton of Fribourg to your itinerary.
-This is where the Le Gruyère Premier Cru cheese is matured in a humid atmosphere over a 14-month period and given a rusty brown rind, one of its trademark features.
+This is where the Le Gruyère Premier Cru cheese is matured in a humid atmosphere over a 14-month period.
+It’s also given a rusty brown rind, one of its trademark features.

-The touch of this Gruyère cheese’s semi-soft texture on your lips is so luxurious that you could feel as though you are sampling cheese at its most pristinely crafted.
-Perhaps the true “national cheese” of Switzerland, however, is Emmantaler cheese.
+The touch of this Gruyère cheese’s semi-soft texture on your lips is so luxurious.
+You could feel as though you are sampling cheese at its most pristinely crafted.
+Perhaps the true “national cheese” of Switzerland, however, is Emmentaler cheese.

 Given the holes that famously perforate this cheese, you probably won’t struggle to spot it in its native region of Emmental.
-During your stay in Switzerland, you could even pick up some Godminster cheese, as we routinely export our products to this country.
+During your stay in Switzerland, you could even pick up some Godminster cheese.
+We routinely export our products to this country.

 What is the best Dutch cheese?
-There are some pretty strong contenders, but we would especially single out Kanterkaas, another kind of cheese the making of which is subjected to PDO rules.
+There are some pretty strong contenders.
+However, we would especially single out Kanterkaas, another kind of cheese the making of which is subject to PDO rules.
 These are EU rules which ensure that only products truly originating from a certain region are, in commerce, identified as such.

-PDO rules permit the traditional production of Kanterklaas in just two Dutch provinces, Westerkwartier and Friesland, where it is flavoured with cumin.
+PDO rules permit the traditional production of Kanterklaas in just two Dutch provinces, Westerkwartier and Friesland.
+Here it is flavoured with cumin.

 It would be fair dinkum to say that perusing the cheeses available in Australia can be arduous.
-After all, there are certainly many of them from which to choose – and it doesn’t help that the Aussies have often looked across the sea for inspiration when making their cheeses.
+There are certainly lots of them to choose from.
+It doesn’t help that the Aussies have often looked across the sea for inspiration when making their cheeses.

 As a result, you might struggle to find much cheese that seems uniquely Australian.
 However, the country’s cheese is arguably charming exactly because of its variety.
 It certainly opens up exciting opportunities for taste testing!

-Particularly notable cheeses available in Australia include Montefiore Trecce, which is milky and mild in flavour, and pure whey ricotta, a melt-in-the-mouth sensation.
+Particularly notable cheeses available in Australia include Montefiore Trecce, which is milky and mild in flavour.
+Additionally, pure whey ricotta, a melt-in-the-mouth sensation.
 The Oceania country is another territory in which we sell cheeses, so why not stop by one of our resellers while you are there?